author image

 time tracking 1 1 1 3

-The more granular you make your criteria, the more varied your impact scores will be.
-You’ll also be to articulate to your team why one feature is more meaningful than another.
+The more granular you make the criteria, the more varied your impact scores will be.
+You’ll also be able to articulate to your team why one feature is more meaningful than another.

 Adding Dev Effort